prevention of ankle injuries fitmaking

 • non-anatomical

-• Anatomically augmented tenodesis reconstruction
+• anatomically augmented tenodesis reconstruction

 Exercise 1: Hip abduction and ankle eversion

-Order the FLEXVIT Mini now!
+Order our FLEXVIT Mini now!

 Exercise 2: Isolated ankle eversion

-Exercise 3: Proprioception + ankle dorsiflexion training
+Exercise 3: Proprioception + Ankle Dorsiflexion Training

 Sources:

 Gibboney MD, Dreyer MA.
-Lateral Ankle Instability.
+Lateral ankle instability.
 [Updated 2020 Jul 6].
-In: StatPearls [Internet].
-Treasure Island (FL): StatPearls Publishing; 2020 Jan.
+In: StatPearls [web].
+Treasure Island (FL): StatPearls Publishing; 2020 Jan

-Distributed under the terms of the Creative Commons Attribution 4.0 International License.
+Distributed under the terms of the Creative Commons Attribution 4.0 International License .

-About the Authors
+About the authors

 Practical content such as videos on specific rehabilitation/prevention/strengthening exercises and much more: